You can learn how to play the open position Em chord and CAGED Em shape!

 You find an open position Emadd9 in Cannonball.

-The Em7 shape is available in many songs, for example, the 2nd guitar part for Ain’t No Sunshine.
+The Em7 chord is available in many songs, for example, the 2nd guitar part for Ain’t No Sunshine.
 This extension is the same as a Gm shape.

 Building scales and arpeggios around the Em chord/shape

-There are many more things you can do to the Em chord shape than just extend it.
-We can turn it into two arpeggios, a Minor Pentatonic, the Minor Blues scale, Conspirian, Dorian, Aeolian (the natural minor scale), and Phrygian.
+There are many more things you can do to the Em chord shape than just extend it, we can turn it into:

 I go through some, but not all, of these in the video lesson above.